From July 29 -August 4, 2013 more than 70 children with severe burn injuries will have a chance to do what kids do best – have fun and make friends.

 The Burn Institute provides this camp free of charge to burn-injured children.

 This year’s summer program will be held at Oakbridge Camp located in Ramona.
 Throughout the week, campers will participate in a variety of activities, including swimming and water sports, rock wall climbing, a ropes course, laser tag, skate boarding at the camp skate park, frisbee golf, a talent show, biking, hiking, a visit from therapy pets, crafts, a drum circle movie night and cooling off on a field trip to the coast.

-“We are so excited to welcome so many new campers this year,” stated Dana Kuhn, Program Services Manager for the Burn Institute.
+“We are so excited to welcome so many new campers this year,” stated Dana Kuhn, Director of Programs for the Burn Institute.
 “Our focus will be on support group sessions as well as utilizing this week together to provide the best support available and give new and old campers some life lessons that will help them cope, manage and deal with their burn injuries.”

 This year’s camp will also emphasize the power of a positive attitude.
 Campers will learn tools to guide them through difficult circumstances.
 Workshops and support groups are designed for both teens and pre-teens.
 Also, once again this year, families dropping off their campers will be invited to a one-hour family support group.

 Camp counselors include off-duty firefighters, UCSD Regional Burn Center staff, medical staff, educators and adult burn survivors who volunteer their time for the entire week.